chenglian/dogs-vs-cats/README.md

 - https://www.kaggle.com/c/dogs-vs-cats/data

 This exercise is more for a self-learning purpose.
+The results show that this model has overfitting problem which is to be addressed in further enhancements.

 # Software stack